Growth & Care

 Morden Fireglow Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Morden Fireglow Rose is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use

 Morden Fireglow Rose is clothed in stunning tomato-orange flowers with a scarlet reverse at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.